Homotopy Theory of linear coalgebras: Model structure on complete algebras

 \subsection{Dévissage equivalences}

-Now that we understand perfectly the set of fibrations in the model structure on the category of complete $\mathcal{Q}$-algebras, we need to focus on weak equivalences.
+Now that we understand perfectly the set of fibrations in the transferred model structure on the category of complete $\coperad$-algebras, we need to focus on weak equivalences.
 We will not have a complete knowledge of what they are but we can single out a subset of equivalences that we can comprehend: the dévissage equivalences.
-After giving the definition, we shall see that any cofiltered quasi-isomorphism is a weak equivalence for the transferred model structure on the category of complete $\mathcal{Q}$-algebras.
+After giving the definition, we shall see that any dévissage equivalence is a weak equivalence for the transferred model structure on the category of complete $\coperad$-algebras.